Skip to primary navigation Skip to content Skip to footer

-Right outside the historic Boulder City about an hour away from the Las Vegas Strip the Gold Strike Canyon Hot Springs lies waiting for visitors to unwind and relax among the beauty of Nevada.
+Right outside the historic Boulder City about an hour away from the Las Vegas Strip the Gold Strike Hot Springs trail lies waiting for visitors to unwind and relax among the beauty of Nevada.
 Gold Strike Canyon Hot Springs has become one of the most popular hiking destinations in Las Vegas.
 While the hike to the Gold Strike Canyon Hot Spring is a bit of a challenging three-hour journey, Evolution Expeditions offers a kayak tour through the Black Canyon on the Colorado River that provides a much shorter and easier hike to get to the Gold Strike Hot Springs.

 Although, the hike to get to the hot springs can be a really fun adventure, and is a very popular hiking trail within Nevada.
 In this guide, we will showcase what you can expect if you choose to hike to the Gold Strike Hot Springs.